cytoscape/cytoscape-manual/docs/Enrichment_Table.md

 <a id="enrichmenttable"> </a>
 # Enrichment Table

-The Enrichment Table App provides the functionality of functional enrichment analysis for any network loaded into Cytoscape using [g:Profiler's web service](https://biit.cs.ut.ee/gprofiler/gost).
+The Enrichment Table core app provides the functionality of functional enrichment analysis for any network loaded into Cytoscape using [g:Profiler's web service](https://biit.cs.ut.ee/gprofiler/gost).

 The app creates a new table in the **Table Panel** called the **Enrichment Table**, which provides buttons for performing enrichment analysis, as well as for settings and filtering results.
 The app also adds a menu option under **Tools*** → Enrichment Table → Perform Gene Enrichment**.